 The University of Arkansas Men’s Hockey team plays in the Mid-America Collegiate Hockey Association.
 The 2020-21 season will be the team’s thirteenth season as a member of the ACHA competing in Division III.
-The team’s schedule will be released shortly.
+The team’s schedule can be viewed here.
 All home games are played at The Jones Center for Families in Springdale, AR.

 The Razorback Hockey team is pleased to announce F-Triston Wilson, of Midlothian, TX, as the next 2017-2018 Arkansas commit.